abhivaikar/seed-static-site/src/content/privacy-policy.md

 - Open source and transparent

-**This privacy policy applies only to the Seed browser extension.
+**This privacy policy applies only to the DataSeed browser extension.
 Third-party AI providers have their own privacy policies.**

 ## Changelog